visuallization/fcm-demo/app/README.md

 ## Sending Messages

-You have the possibility to choose between 2 different FCM APIs:
+You have the possibility to send messages via the service (recommended) or send messages directly via curl and choose between 2 different FCM APIs:

+### Service

+Visit `/sendMessage` to send a message to the client.
+A more detailed description can be found int the README of the service.

+### CURL

-### Firebase Cloud Messaging API (V1)
+#### Firebase Cloud Messaging API (V1)
 In your terminal run
 ```
 curl --location --request POST 'https://fcm.googleapis.com/v1/projects/<PROJECT_ID>/messages:send' \